j8r/crystalizer/README.md

 Point(@x=1, @y="a")
 ```

-Note: annotations are similar to the stdlib's `Serializable`, but all features are yet fully implemented.
+Note: annotations are similar to the stdlib's `Serializable`, but all features are not yet fully implemented.

 ## License